Home

 Today Sezze is made up of two very different towns because a part of its population has moved near the railway station on the plain, from where it is very easy to commute to Rome.

-Sezze retains sections of its very ancient walls built by laying next to each other gigantic blocks of different shape (other similar walls can be seen in Segni and Alatri) and of the much more elaborate walls built by the Romans when the town fell under their influence in 382 BC.
+Sezze retains sections of its very ancient walls built by laying next to each other gigantic blocks of different shape (other similar walls can be seen in Segni and Alatri) and of the much more elaborate walls built by the Romans when the town fell under their hegemony in 382 BC.

 Medieval palace near Porta Romana